The complex genera, symmetric functions and multiple zeta values: Preliminaries

-\begin{definition} \begin{enumerate} \item A \emph{partition of a finite set} $S$ is a collection of disjoint nonempty subsets of $S$ whose union is $S$.
-Denote by $\Pi(S)$ the set consisting of all partitions of $S$.
-If $\pi=\{\pi_1,\ldots,\pi_l\}\in\Pi(S)$, each $\pi_i$ is called a \emph{block} of $\pi$.
-Let $l(\pi):=l$ and called the \emph{lenght} of $\pi$.
-As in \cite{Sta97} we use the convention that $[n]:=\{1,\ldots,n\}$ and $\Pi_n:=\Pi([n])$. \item Define $\pi\leq\rho$ in $\Pi(S)$ if every block of $\pi$ is contained in a block of $\rho$.
+\item Define $\pi\leq\rho$ in $\Pi(S)$ if every block of $\pi$ is contained in a block of $\rho$.
 Note that $(\Pi(S),\leq)$ is a poset by easily checking the above-mentioned three properties of ``$\leq$".
-Also note that $(\Pi(S),\leq)$ has a \emph{unique} minimal (resp. maximal) element, denoted by $\hat{0}$ (resp. $\hat{1}$), whose blocks are precisely one-element subsets in $S$, i.e., $l(\hat{0})=|S|$. (resp. which has only one block $S$, i.e., $l(\hat{1})=1$.) \item Each $\pi=\{\pi_1,\ldots,\pi_l\}\in\Pi(S)$ is naturally associated to an integer partition, denoted by $\lambda({\pi})$, whose parts are $|\pi_1|,\ldots,|\pi_l|$ and which is called the \emph{type} of $\pi$.
-Here as usual $|\cdot|$ denotes the cardinality of a set. \end{enumerate} \end{definition} \begin{remark} The notion of a partition of a finite set defined here should not be confused with that of an integer partition introduced in the Introduction. \end{remark} Every poset $(P,\leq)$ can be associated with a \emph{M\"{o}bius functions} $\mu: P\times P\rightarrow\mathbb{Z}$ defined inductively by
+Also note that $(\Pi(S),\leq)$ has a \emph{unique} minimal (resp. maximal) element, denoted by $\hat{0}$ (resp. $\hat{1}$), whose blocks are precisely one-element subsets in $S$, i.e., $l(\hat{0})=|S|$ (resp. which has only one block $S$, i.e., $l(\hat{1})=1$).
+Here as usual $|\cdot|$ denotes the cardinality of a set.